tmolitor002/tax-brackets/Federal/README.md

 Current collection of income tax brackets and description:

-1. **Income Tax Brackets.csv:** Federal income tax brackets for various filing status for 2018 and 2019.
+1. **IncomeTaxBrackets.csv:** Federal income tax brackets for various filing status for 2018 and 2019.
 Fields include
   * **`filing_status`:** Single, Head of Household, etc.,
     * Married Filing Jointly and Qualified Widow have the same brackets, and therefore listed together in the table as `Married Filing Jointly or Qualifying Widow`
   * **`tax_year`:** Currently 2018 and 2019 included, more coming soon!